varunsmurthy/git/README.md

 # gitdocs
-My first repository
-A few Git and Github docs and tutorials
+My first repository: a few Git and Github docs and tutorials